mikejames1311005/socialnet/README.md

 ## Project Files

-- `db.sql` creates the `socialnet` database and the `account` table.
+- `db.sql` creates the `socialnet` database and the `account` table
-- `config.php` stores the database connection settings.
+- `config.php` stores the database connection settings
-- `socialnet/common.php` contains the database connection, session helper, login check, and output escaping helper.
+- `socialnet/common.php` contains the database connection, session helper, login check, and output escaping helper
-- `socialnet/menubar.php` contains the shared menu for the main pages.
+- `socialnet/menubar.php` contains the shared menu for the main pages
-- `admin/newuser.php` is the admin page for creating users.
+- `admin/newuser.php` is the admin page for creating users
-- `socialnet/signin.php`, `index.php`, `setting.php`, `profile.php`, `about.php`, and `signout.php` are the required SocialNet pages.
+- `socialnet/signin.php`, `index.php`, `setting.php`, `profile.php`, `about.php`, and `signout.php` are the required SocialNet pages

 ## Database